 BZ: As is true of most writers, I tend to be a passionate person.
 Writing grants gives me an outlet for that passion.
 I can get real passionate about writing for a shelter for homeless women, a performing arts theatre in the middle of the Black Belt that serves children who live in abject poverty, a Boys' & Girls' Club in the Black Belt, public transportation (in the midst of global warming and price gouging oil companies, this one's easy to get passionate about it), for my town (okay, this one is volunteer work), an environmental group, a substance abuse facility for men, dropout prevention grant for a high school with a dismal graduation rate, and the list goes on for the things about which I can get passionate.

-In addition, I teach grant writing classes through the Nonprofit Resource Center of Alabama and Mobile Technical Institute.
+In addition, I teach grant writing classes through Mobile Technical Institute.
 Teaching resides in me as a desire to fulfill.
 Teaching writing and conducting workshops to improve writing skills for grant writers fulfills that desire to teach.

 Grant Writing Training and Qualities